Opening September 2026: InnerVital Chicago Loop Flagship at 18 N Wabash.Join the opening list

 1

-Define the population, setting, use case, governance structure, staffing model, documentation workflow, safety controls, and pilot scorecard.
+Define the population, setting, use case, governance structure, staffing model, documentation workflow, consent process, safety controls, and pilot scorecard.

 2

-Launch a focused pilot with clear eligibility, escalation pathways, communication rules, documentation standards, and reporting cadence.
+Launch a focused pilot with clear eligibility, consent, escalation steps, communication rules, documentation standards, and reporting cadence.

 3

-InnerVital supports staffing readiness, practitioner training, QA, chart review, protocol governance, outcomes reporting, and program management.
+InnerVital supports staffing readiness, practitioner training, quality review, chart review, protocol governance, aggregate reporting, and program management.

 4

-As the institution internalizes the program, InnerVital remains available for Academy training, QA, scorecards, protocol updates, staffing support, and advisory services.
+As the organization internalizes the program, InnerVital remains available for Academy training, quality review, scorecards, protocol updates, staffing support, and advisory services.

 Practical scorecards